Donaldnaz/Infrastructure-as-code/Readme.md

 * Permission to create Cloud SQL instances and related IAM roles
 * Terraform installed locally or use Cloud Shell where Terraform is already available
 * Google Cloud SDK if working from your own machine
-* Basic familiarity with SQL and the MySQL or PostgreSQL client
+* Basic familiarity with SQL and the MySQL client

 ## Deploy with Terraform